confluentinc/cp-docker-images/docs/quickstart.rst

       -e KAFKA_REST_HOST_NAME=localhost \
       confluentinc/cp-kafka-rest:3.2.1

-  For the next two steps, we're going to use CURL commands to talk to the REST Proxy.
-Our deployment steps thus far have ensured that both the REST Proxy container and the Schema Registry container are accessible directly through network ports on our local host.
-The REST Proxy service is listening at http://localhost:8082  As above, we'll launch a new Docker container from which to execute our commands:
+  For the next two steps, you're going to use CURL commands to talk to the REST Proxy.
+Your deployment steps thus far have ensured that both the REST Proxy container and the Schema Registry container are accessible directly through network ports on your local host.
+The REST Proxy service is listening at http://localhost:8082  As above, you'll launch a new Docker container from which to execute your commands:

   .. sourcecode:: bash